 *Syria has been in a state of violent unrest and civil war since 2011.
 Daesh (formerly known as ISIL) fighters continue to operate as an insurgency and have conducted regular attacks since the group took control of the Syrian city of Raqqa in 2014.
-The country is incredibly unsafe and strongly-worded travel warnings are in place for the country, and all travel is advised against.
+The country is incredibly unsafe and all travel to any area in the country is advised against.

 Before the conflict, Syrian hospitality was refreshingly sincere, even by Middle Eastern standards.
 Typically, visitors would receive warm greetings begun with the phrase, 'Ahlan wa Sahlan', meaning 'you are welcome.'

 Essentially, ancient history provided a fascinating backdrop to everyday life.
 Five-hundred-year old souqs were a significant part of this experience.
 A legacy of ancient trade routes, these bustling markets sold everything from handmade chunks of soap and carpets, to sheep's tongues.
 On the streets, donkeys, 1960s American car-taxis, bicycles, minibuses and private jeeps vied for priority, while street vendors and shoe-shiners clogged the sidewalks.